dnschneid/crouton/README.md

 ### Hey now, Ubuntu 12.04 is pretty old; I'm young and hip
   1. The `-r` parameter specifies which distro release you want to use.
-  2. Run `sh -e ~/Downloads/crouton -r list` to list the recognized releases and which distros they belong to.
+  2. Run `sh ~/Downloads/crouton -r list` to list the recognized releases and which distros they belong to.

 ### I don't always use Linux, but when I do, I use CLI